Bassquake/FreeSynd/README.md

 That should now work and try to relaunch the app again.

-When youre building your own apk, the game files will be auto added to the apk if they're in the assets folder.
+When youre building your own apk, the game files will be auto added to the apk if you've copied the game assets into a folder called 'data' and place it in the 'assets' folder.
 Final apk is copied into build/android folder (game files are already compressed into it).
 You only need to install the apk as normal on the phone/quest by copying the apk to its 'Downloads' folder and then install it on the device.
-On Quest you'll likely need to have [developer mode](https://developers.meta.com/horizon/documentation/native/android/mobile-device-setup/) on.
+On Quest and other Android devices you'll likely need to have [developer mode](https://developers.meta.com/horizon/documentation/native/android/mobile-device-setup/) on.
+Usually its just tapping the About in Settings multiple times until it says "Developer mode enabled).

-# Windows (64bit)
+# Windows

 You can try to open the solution file in platform/windows but Visual Studio has an annoying habit of using absolute paths so they might be wrong.
 If so, generate new project files.
 I like to use cmake-gui from [cmake](https://cmake.org/download/).
 You might have to repoint the library and includes folders if it complains they're missing.
-All headers and library files are in the source folder under 'extern' and 'includes'.
+All headers and library files are in the source folder under 'extern'.

-For Windows, add the game files to 'assets' folder, compile as normal and the final exe and the required sdl2 dlls and game files will be in the build/windows folder.
+For Windows, same as Android, add the game files into a folder called 'data' and copy to the 'assets' folder, compile as normal and the final exe and the required sdl2 dlls and game files will be in the build/windows folder.
 Just run the exe and go!

-The file structure should be like so:
+The final compiled file structure should be like so:
 ```
 \data
     \cursors